-Commonly, sales people spend most of their time talking with prospects about their products and services and leave out details about how those products and services help their clients.
+Commonly, salespeople spend most of their time talking with prospects about their products and services and leave out details about how those products and services help their clients.
 Essentially, those details are the value that we offer.
-By developing our phone scripts so that we talk more about our value than our products, it leads to more powerful impressions and conversations.
+Developing our phone scripts so that we talk more about our value than our products leads to more powerful impressions and conversations.

 3. Ask qualifying questions

 One of the most valuable resources you have is your time.
 It is unfortunate that you can’t buy more time when you run out and/or add additional hours to the day.
-Because of this, decrease the time spent with prospects with a low probability of purchasing anything and by asking qualifying questions in your phone script it helps with that.
+Because of this, decreasing the time spent with prospects with a low probability of purchasing anything and asking qualifying questions in your phone script helps with that.

-By asking qualifying questions, it helps make cold calls more engaging by getting the prospect talking more instead of there being a one-way conversation where the sales person does all the talking.
+Asking qualifying questions helps make cold calls more engaging by getting the prospect to talk more instead of being a one-way conversation where the salesperson does all the talking.
 In addition, asking a few questions helps decrease their guard by making them feel like you’re ensuring they’re a fit before you try selling to them.